elanorstarksby/elanor-lightning-lunch-frontend/steps/STEP2.md

 <FilledButton>Add to Trolley</FilledButton>
 ```

-BEeause of all our floating, it doesn't quite follow how we'd expect the flow to work.
+Because of all our floating, it doesn't quite follow how we'd expect the flow to work.

 We can change our css a bit to make it more flexible by introducing [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)